louiswillems/louiswillems.github.io/_posts/2020-03-10-Applying-Data-Science-to-Ecommerce.md

 We get a MAPE of 27.5%.
 Not a really a good predcition.
 This indicates that over all the points predicted, we are out with an average of 27.5% from the true value.

 Typical forecasting errors are around 5% for predictions of one month and 11% for one year.
-So our prediction.

 <br>